Frequently Asked Questions

 Can I cancel my membership during the year and receive a refund?

-May I add an additional section or journal to my membership mid-year?
+May I add an additional section to my membership mid-year?

 May I join a section without being a member?